makyo/writing/work/sawtooth/overclassification/overclassification.md

 Amy clutched at Dani's paws, shaking her head.
 It was a confused gesture, a sad gesture.
 "No, you're right.
 He's down at Open Door."

 Ears pinned back and whiskers sleeked in against her cheeks, Dani continued haltingly.
-"You didn't...you didn't prep for the winter.
-He had.
-He kept you in his debt."
+"You didn't...you didn't prep for the winter because summer was easy.
+He had, so he kept you in his debt."

 The ringtail's grip tightened around Dani's paws.

 There was nothing the otter could say to continue.

 "So he pulls me aside, he says *we just need to keep ourselves warm.*" Amy's voice is quiet, hoarse.
 "And that sounds good to me.
-But I have to do something, so I think to myself, *Ah-hah, I've got a plan.*"
+But I have to do something in return, so I think to myself, *Aha, I've got a plan.*"

-Dani returns the squeeze of paws.
-Amy isn't looking at her any longer, staring toward the blank wall with a smile that's more rictus than jolly.
+Dani returned the squeeze of paws.
+Amy wasn't looking at her any longer, staring toward the blank wall with a smile that's more rictus than jolly.

 "*Don't worry.
 I'll hold up the roof,* I tell him.
 So I hide myself away up in the attic, tell him I'm doing something useful, when all the while, I'm making sure I can get away without giving him everything he asks."

-There's a silence between them, then.
+There was a silence between them, then.
 True silence.
-Neither has anything to say, and neither can offer any path forward.
+Neither had anything to say, and neither could offer any path forward.

-It takes a good five minutes for the moment to pass.
-Amy's expression cycles through vacant amusement, thinly veiled anger, and despair.
-Dani, frozen where she is with the strained tail, can only hold on to the ringtail's paws and hope that she hasn't fucked up too badly.
+It took a good five minutes for the moment to pass.
+Amy's expression cycled through vacant amusement, thinly veiled anger, and despair.
+Dani, frozen where she was with the strained tail, could only hold on to the ringtail's paws and hope that she hadn't fucked up too badly.

-"That--" Amy coughs, clearing her throat, and sits up.
+"That--" Amy coughed, clearing her throat and sitting up.
 "That got a little too real.
 Alright if we switch to a movie or something?"

-Dani nods and shrugs in the direction of the shelves of DVDs.
+Dani nodded and bowed her head, gesturing in the direction of the shelves of DVDs.
 "Take your pick."

 -----

 Dani stayed silent through the movie.
 Amy had chosen a thriller, something with enough action to hold their interest without demanding it.
 Not too actiony, not to cerebral.

-The ringtail had shrunk in size, Dani noticed.
-The jokey story-telling exercise really had gone too far, and although she stands by her assessment, she realized she probably should have been a bit more careful of providing it.
+The ringtail had shrunk in size, Dani noticed, all her confidence drained away.
+The jokey story-telling exercise really had gone too far, and although she stood by her assessment, she realized she probably should have been a bit more careful of providing it.

 All of that openness she had grown over the past few hours, all of that was slowly unwound.
 She had built up this stanchion of confidence, only to find she'd planned the bridge in the wrong spot.
 She hadn't had a goal in this sleepover storytime, but even so, she'd fucked it up.